Nory Pouncil is the visionary behind iAmHealthyFit.com.

 And I was oblivious to what was going on.

-Since I was a little girl, I’ve been in love with dancing.
-Pair that with the daily speed of being a teenager, I managed to keep the weight in check for most of my younger years.
+By the time I hit 8th grade I was a bit self-conscious about my shape but I managed to keep the weight in check for most of my younger years.

 2010 was supposed to be My Year!